 Dionysius was the bishop of Alexandria and considered a scholarly man.

-Note he is not saying that the Revelation should be rejected - he is actually arguing against rejecting it, for some were against the Revelation as a document
+Note he is not saying that the Revelation should be rejected - he is actually arguing against rejecting it, for some were against the Revelation as a document to be read in church.
+He is saying it has deep meaning, but he admits that he does not understand it.

 My PhD work was on Clement of Alexandria.
 If you look at his NT citations you find a HUGE amount of citations/allusions.
 The index I have shows over 300 citations from Matthew, over 200 citations from 1 Corinthians, and only 8 citations from the Revelation - only 1 of these came from the interior of the apocalyptic work.
 None of these citations come with any comment - just a reference to "24 elders" or "the Alpha and Omega."

-The point?
+My point?
 Clement is one of the most prolific early fathers when it comes to citing the NT texts, yet almost completely ignores the Revelation.
 While there are probably scholarly reasons for this, it makes the point: the early church fathers did not spend a great deal of time trying to figure it out.

 The exception was Shepherd of Hermas.
 This document makes dozens of references from the Revelation, but Shepherd is also an apocalyptic document, filled with symbolism.